Kyrgyzstan says kills 11 Uighur militants near Chinese border

 Kyrgyzstan, together with its Central Asian neighbours Tajikistan, Uzbekistan and Kazakhstan, is a member of the Shanghai Cooperation Organisation led by China and Russia, which sees militant Islamists as a major threat to regional security.

-Two blasts struck a market and a beauty salon, killing one and injuring two, while two others died when they detonated the car they were in when surrounded by security forces, the Xinjiang government said on its news website (www.ts.cn).

-Police have detained three suspects and are investigating the incident, it added.
+Experts say China's repression of religious practices has pushed some Uighurs to embrace Islamic traditions more strongly.

-(Reporting by Olga Dzyubenko; Additional reporting by Ben Blanchard in BEIJING; Writing by Dmitry Solovyov; Editing by Alison Williams)
+(Reporting by Olga Dzyubenko; Writing by Dmitry Solovyov; Editing by Gareth Jones)